ayan-usgs/falcon-hello-world/README.md

 The application takes a single environment variable for configuration: `log_level`.
 Acceptable values for `log_level`
 are: `DEBUG`, `INFO`, `WARNING`, `CRITICAL`, `ERROR`.
 If `log_level` is not provided, the application will default to `INFO`.

+The docker build requires that the version of the Python package be specified as well as the type.
+The type can either be "releases" or "snapshots".